Kjili/boardgame-quickrules/root.rst

   - you *score* mainly by revealing plot tokens (you score more for each)
   - good card crafts: Sappers, Stand and Deliver, Favor Cards, P&E: Master Engravers, Coffin Makers, Swap Meet special rules that may be unclear:
+  | you can only flip a plot token if you have a warrior in the same clearing
   | plot tokens on your faction board are always face down
   | you can inspect your face-down plot tokens on the map or on your faction board any time
   | players get a VP by removing your plots through exposure